Scarfed for Life

 by Martin Travers

-The production of Martin Travers’ play Scarfed for Life was the outcome of our work with adults from the recovery community in Glasgow who had participated in our Tackling Sectarianism and Community Facilitators Training Programmes in the early part of 2016.
+Martin Travers’ play Scarfed for Life was the outcome of a project working with adults from the recovery community in Glasgow who had participated in In Cahootz’s Tackling Sectarianism and Community Facilitators Training Programmes.

-Our Drama Facilitator had used the text of the play to explore the dynamics and characteristics of sectarianism in Scotland.
+Drama Facilitators had used the play text to explore the dynamics and characteristics of sectarianism in Scotland.
 The play was an incredible resource for the group and encouraged in-depth discussions about the topic.
-The discussions also boosted their confidence in how to manage their opinions and facilitate the opinions of others.
+These discussions also boosted their confidence in how to manage their opinions and facilitate the opinions of others.

-Over and above this, the group decided they wanted to mount Scarfed for Life and with seed funding from Glasgow City Council’s Sense over Sectarianism project, two public performances took place at Maryhill Burgh Halls in July 2016.
+The group decided they wanted to mount Scarfed for Life as a performance and, with seed funding from Glasgow City Council’s Sense Over Sectarianism project [SOS], this resulted in two public performances.